-B2C has a large data volume because it serves a large customer base made up of multiple individuals—each with their own needs and preferences.
-To offer personalization to a big audience and improve their shopping experience, you need to divide your audience into segments.
-For example, according to behavior or demographics.
+B2C has a large data volume because it serves a large customer base made up of multiple individuals, each with their own needs and preferences.
+To offer personalization to a large audience and improve their shopping experience, you need to divide your audience into segments—for example, according to behavior or demographics.
 But before you can segment and analyze data, you have to collect it from the right sources:

 5. Metrics and ROI

 Both B2B and B2C businesses must measure the effectiveness of their personalization strategies to identify areas for improvement and optimize future campaigns.